-Dubrovnik is a beautiful sparkling city in the far South of Croatia with a coast often referred to as the new Riviera.
-It was one of Europe's most popular tourist destinations before the war and is now regaining that status.
-It is also attracting some of the rich and beautiful jet-set crowd from the Cote d-Azur as a great place to see and be seen.
-Consequently there is now a mixture of mediaeval charm and hip new bars, restaurant and luxury hotels.
+Dubrovnik is a beautiful sparkling city in the far south of Croatia with a coast often referred to as the new Riviera.
+It is also attracting some of the rich and beautiful jet-set crowd from the Cote d'Azur as a great place to see and be seen.
+Consequently there is now a mixture of medieval charm and hip new bars, restaurant and luxury hotels.

 Located near Pile Gate are Big Onofrio's Fountain and Small Onofrio's Fountain which are popular sights to visit.
-St Blaise, The Patron Saint of the city stands guard over the Pile Gates – through which most people enter the city.
-The church of St Blaise was originally built in the 14th Century but was destroyed earthquake of 1667 and a subsequent fire.
+St Blaise, the patron saint of Dubrovnik, stands guard over the Pile Gates through which most people enter the city.
+The church of St Blaise was originally built in the 14th century but was destroyed by the earthquake of 1667 and a subsequent fire.
 It was rebuilt in 1706 and contains many of the artefacts saved from the original church.

 Fun Seekers in Dubrovnik

-Although there are many nightclubs, the nightlife in the city also has a more laidback side with chic bars and restaurants where you can enjoy a few drinks and live music then spill out onto the cobbled squares.
-Here you can people watch to your hearts content-ad perhaps even spot a celebrity!
+The nightlife in the city also has a more laid back side with chic bars and restaurants where you can enjoy a few drinks and live music then spill out onto the cobbled squares.
+Here you can people watch to your heart's content and perhaps even spot a celebrity!

 Family Fun in Dubrovnik

 Dubrovnik offers families plenty of sightseeing opportunities, beaches and activities to do that are fun for all.
-Get your camera at the ready for all the beautiful sights to see in the Old Town from the Pile Gate to the Church of St Blaise and the many fortresses which are fascinating to explore.
-Dubrovnik also holds a number of festivals during the year such as the Feast of St Blaise which starts on February the 3rd and lasts for a week and includes colourful processions, food and festivities.
+Get your camera at the ready for all the beautiful sights to see in the Old Town, from the Pile Gate to the Church of St Blaise and the many fortresses which are fascinating to explore.
+Dubrovnik also holds a number of festivals during the year such as the Feast of St Blaise.
+Starting on February 3rd and lasting for a week, it includes colourful processions, food and festivities.
 Dubrovnik Carnival which also involves loud processions and fancy dress costumes sees jousting competitions take places at various points across the town.

 Romantic Breaks in Dubrovnik

-With rich culture and history, spectacular scenery and plenty of places to enjoy romantic meals Dubrovnik is the ideal place to spend a break with your loved one.
-Dubrovnik is a beautiful city to explore so to get the best panoramic views then its worth taking a stroll along the cities walls then stopping to rest your feet for a coffee at one of the many cafes dotted about.
-Sample Dubrovnik's many art galleries and museums to for the best of culture in Croatia then meander down the quaint Old Square for shops, markets and delicious eateries.
+With rich culture and history, spectacular scenery and plenty of places to enjoy romantic meals, Dubrovnik is the ideal place to spend a break with your loved one.
+Dubrovnik is a beautiful city to explore so to get the best panoramic views it's worth taking a stroll along the city's walls.
+You can stop to rest your feet for a coffee at one of the many cafes dotted about.
+Sample Dubrovnik's many art galleries and museums for the best of culture in Croatia, then meander down to the quaint Old Square for shops, markets and delicious eateries.

-As the sun goers down there's nowhere more romantic than the Old Square where you can find a cosy table for two and enjoy a delicious meal under the stars out on one of the restaurants terraces.
-There are some fantastic places to eat if you want to spoil yourself and your partner such as the Atlas Club Nautica where you can indulge in fine dining and look out at the beautiful views.
+As the sun goes down there's nowhere more romantic than the Old Square, where you can find a cosy table for two and enjoy a delicious meal under the stars on one of the restaurant terraces.
+There are some fantastic places to eat if you want to spoil yourself and your partner such as the Atlas Club Nautica, where you can indulge in fine dining and look out at the beautiful views.
 Stay at the exclusive award-winning hotel The Pucic Palace where you can experience the elegant atmosphere to make the most of your romantic getaway.

 In the evening the square of the Old Town is bustling with revellers and there's a variety of sophisticated bars where you can enjoy a glass of wine or a cocktail.
 Then take a stroll down to the old harbour which, lit up beautifully at night, looks magical.